metallb/metallb/website/content/tutorial.md

 Success!
 The MetalLB BGP speaker connected to our routers.
 You can verify this by looking at the logs for the BGP speaker.
-Run `kubectl logs -n metallb-system -l app=bgp-speaker`, and among other log entries, you should find something like:
+Run `kubectl logs -n metallb-system -l app=speaker`, and among other log entries, you should find something like:

 ```